vaskoGut/Learning/README.md

 41. ### #value-reference-difference
     In JavaScript, "Pass by Value" and "Pass by Reference" refer to how values are passed into functions (or assigned to variables).
     In example below copy of valuse is passed.
-Original valude wasn't changed.
+Original value wasn't changed.
      ```javascript
        let a = 10;
       function modify(x) {